-RLSSA supports the Australian Sports Anti Doping Agency (ASADA) Pure Performance in Sport Charter with ASADA being present at the Australian Pool Life Saving Championships each year.
+RLSSA supports the Australian Sports Anti Doping Agency (ASADA) Pure Performance in Sport Charter.

-For further education regarding Anti-Doping in sport, please visit the ASADA e-learning Pure Performance online http://www.asada.gov.au/education/individuals.html.
-There is a range of e-learning activities as well as vodcasts and anti-doping advice.
+For further education regarding Anti-Doping in sport, please visit the ASADA e-learning Pure Performance online https://www.asada.gov.au/anti-doping-programmes/education.
+There is a range of e-learning activities as well as podcasts and anti-doping advice.

 International Life Saving Federation Anti Doping Rules 2015

-The International Life Saving Federation has released the ILS Anti Doping Rules 2015 which have been adopted and implemented in accordance with ILS' responsibilities under the WADA Code to demonstrate ILS' continuing efforts to eradicate doping in sport.
+The International Life Saving Federation released the ILS Anti Doping Rules in 2015 which were adopted and implemented in accordance with ILS' responsibilities under the WADA Code to demonstrate ILS' continuing efforts to eradicate doping in sport.

 For further information refer to the ILS Anti Doping Rules 2015